-A point of time does come, when you may be required to send your Windows PC or laptop to a computer technician or a repair shop. before you simply hand over your computer to him, there are a few precautions you need to take.
-A forum member recently asked What to do before sending computer for repair and that is what prompted me to write a detailed post about it.
+A point of time does come, when you may be required to send your Windows PC or laptop to a computer technician or a repair shop.
+Before you simply hand over your computer to him, there are a few precautions you need to take.
+A forum member recently asked What to do before sending a computer for repair, and that is what prompted me to write a detailed post about it.

 Well, what should you be doing before sending your computer for repair?
 Are there any precautions you need to take before sending your Windows PC or laptop for repairs?
 We have already taken a look at the precautions you need to take before you dispose off your old Computers, now let’s take a look at this scenario.